RSMAS-CompBioTeam/RNAseq/README.md

 }
 ```

+# Annotation

-# we can also extract the interesting genes' protein sequences for further annotation.
+we can also extract the interesting genes' protein sequences for further annotation.
 First we need to install samtools and get the protein sequences
 ```bash
 #install local copy of samtools
 wget https://github.com/samtools/samtools/releases/download/1.8/samtools-1.8.tar.bz2